makomweb/symfony-5-the-fast-track/README.md

 While I was following the guidelines from the book I encoutered a problem with Saas-Loader^8.0.
 Removing the version helped to get passed the point of building the assets.

+## Using workflows

+Supposed _dot_ (Graphviz) is in your PATH you can run the following:

+`symfony console workflow:dump comment | dot -Tpng -o workflow.png`